andrematte/andrematte.github.io/README.md

 ***
 **What I'm doing right now**
 - 🔭 Pursuing my PhD in **Machine Learning**
-- 👁‍🗨 Developing Machine Learning and Computer Vision solutions for the Structural Health Monitoring of tailing dams via drone imagery
+- 👁‍🗨 Developing Machine Learning and Computer Vision solutions for the Structural Health Monitoring of dams via multispectral drone imagery

 ***
 **Interested in:**